opendr-eu/opendr/docs/reference/installation.md

 | docker                | Linux / Windows       |

 Note that pip installation includes only the Python API of the toolkit.
-If you need to use all the functionalities of the toolkit (e.g., ROS nodes, etc.), then you need either to use the pre-compiled docker images or to follow the installation instruction for cloning and building the toolkit.
+If you need to use all the functionalities of the toolkit (e.g., ROS nodes, etc.), then you need either to use the pre-compiled docker images or to follow the installation instructions for cloning and building the toolkit.

 The toolkit is developed and tested on *Ubuntu 20.04 (x86-64)*.
 Please make sure that you have the most recent version of all tools by running